laravel/nova-docs/3.0/resources/fields.md

 Code::make('Snippet'),
 ```

-However, you may also attach them to `JSON` database columns.
-By default it will display the value as JSON string but you can cast the column to `array`, `collection`, `object` or `json` to display the value correctly.
+You may also attach `Code` fields to `JSON` database columns.
+By default, the field will display the value as a JSON string but you may cast the column to `array`, `collection`, `object`, or `json` to display the value as required by your application:

 ```php
 use Laravel\Nova\Fields\Code;